 WHY THE FIRST PRINT?

-It was after Johnson’s print that comments came, on an “extensive” or even “pervasive” custom for dashes, “unconventional” or “unexpected” use of capital letters, or an “idiosyncratic poetic practice” by and large, in Emily Dickinson’s verses.
+It was after Johnson’s print that comments came, on an “extensive” or even “pervasive” custom for dashes, “unconventional” or “unexpected” use of capital letters, or summarily an “idiosyncratic poetic practice” by Ms. Dickinson.

 Emily Dickinson’s poetry was a success with people of her times.
 She, as well as her readers, would know proper spelling and punctuation, even by just having awareness of the founding texts as the Declaration of Independence, Constitution, or Bill of Rights.

-In the Declaration, John Dunlap’s peculiarity would have been in capitalizing all nouns, phrases to have nouns for their heads, and forms deriving from nouns — yet he did that according to quite a prevalent and known printing custom at the time.
+In the Declaration, John Dunlap’s peculiarity would have been in capitalizing all nouns, forms deriving from nouns, and phrases to have nouns for their heads — yet he did that according to quite a prevalent and known printing custom at the time.

 Outside the custom, we have capital letters to specify on terms.
 John Carter capitalized the Constitution as that of the United States.
 Referring to particular States, he spelled the word “constitution” with a small letter.
 Today, specificity is the very reason to capitalize business contract Parties.